-The Lowndes County - John Hulett Detention Facility is a medium-security detention center located at 653 State Hwy 21 S Hayneville, AL that is operated locally by the Lowndes Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Lowndes County - John Hulett Detention Facility is a medium-security detention center located at 653 State Hwy 21 S Hayneville, AL which is operated locally by the Lowndes County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Lowndes County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Hayneville Police Department who do not have their own long-term lock-up.

 The Corrections Division of the Lowndes County Sheriff’s Office is supervised by Captain (Capt.)
 M. Green.
 Capt.
 Green is a U.S. Navy veteran who spent ten (10) years active duty.
 Capt.
 Green has been with the Lowndes County Sheriff’s Office since 2009, and has served in many roles with the department to include, Patrol, K-9, Investigations, and now serves as the Jail Administrator.
 Capt.
 Green served with MPD prior to coming to the Lowndes County Sheriff’s Office, where he served for eight (8) years.
 During this time he served in many capacities to include; Patrol, Special Operations, Narcotics, and Gang Unit.
 Capt.
 Green is originally from Mobile, AL, but has called Montgomery and now Lowndes County home since 2001.